 This time-saving feature enables your customers to electronically create a customized contract from a phone, computer, tablet, or another device.
 It’s perfect in case a customer wants to advance a contract through an electronic signature and doesn’t have the patience for the contract to arrive in the mail.
 In many cases, a customer just needs to click an “I Agree” button or fill out an eSignature to complete a purchase.

-Electronic documents are more secure than paper documents
+Digital documents are more secure than paper documents

 Paper documents can be manipulated at any time during document creation, transmission, and signature.
 For this reason, companies go to great lengths to keep the original agreement intact.
 For example by keeping multiple copies or by signing documents in the presence of a notary.
 Contract management software with electronic signature Online capabilities can reduce or eliminate a signer’s ability to tamper with a completed document during a sales process.
 Even if both parties are allowed to work together and change a document during development, the software still offers features such as: